alex-hhh/ActivityLog2/doc/building.md

     racket -l errortrace -t run.rkt

 The application has a small test suite.
-Thests can be run using:
+Tests can be run using:

     raco test test/db-test.rkt
     raco test test/df-test.rkt